It’s a common problem. Homepages often need to act like informational hubs. And that makes them cluttered.

 - Average time on page went from 4:01 to 4:29

-So what does the company think of the result?
+So, what does the company have to say about the results?

-“With the insights from Smartlook we’ve achieved our goal of increasing visibility of our e-shop and customer references.
-This has helped to increase the overall business efficiency of our homepage,” says Petr Passinger, CMO at Sewio.
+“With the insights from Smartlook, we’ve achieved our goal of increasing the visibility of our e-shop and customer references.
+This has helped increase the overall business efficiency of our homepage,” says Petr Passinger, CMO at Sewio.